MAdem01/el-proyecte-grande-sprint-1/README.md

    ```

 2. Open the pom.xml with your IDE application and set the environment variables!

+    * DATABASE_PASSWORD | Database password
+    * DATABASE_URL | URL to connect by to your database
+    * DATABASE_USERNAME | Username used to log into the database

+    * EMAIL_PASSWORD | Password to the email used for the Spring.mail service
+    * EMAIL_USERNAME | Used for spring.mail, provide an email you'd like to recieve bug reports from customers

+    * GOOGLE_CLIENT_ID | The client ID provuded by the Maps Platform API
+    * GOOGLE_CLIENT_SERVICE | The client service (key) provided by the Maps Platform API

+4. (Optional but recommended) Set your jwt-secret in the application.properties.
    ```sh
-    DATABASE_PASSWORD | Database password
-    DATABASE_URL | URL to connect by to your database DATABASE_USERNAME | Username used to log into the database

-    EMAIL_PASSWORD | Password to the email used for the Spring.mail service EMAIL_USERNAME | Used for spring.mail, provide an email you'd like to recieve bug reports from customers

-    GOOGLE_CLIENT_ID | The client ID provuded by the Maps Platform API GOOGLE_CLIENT_SERVICE | The client service (key) provided by the Maps Platform API
-    ```

-3. (Optional but recommended) Set your jwt-secret in the application.properties.
-   ```sh
     codekick.app.jwtSecret= #64 character long#
    ```

-4. Navigate to the frontend folder and install the npm packages.
+5. Navigate to the frontend folder and install the npm packages.
 ```sh
     npm install
 ```